What About Today?: Critical reception

 The album received mixed reviews from music critics.

 William Ruhlmann, from AllMusic website gave the album two stars out of five and wrote that it is an unsuccessful attempt by Streisand because she didn't seem to understand contemporary music at the time.
 He also wrote that although Streisand was two years younger than newcomers like Paul Simon and John Lennon, on the record, she sings like she was their mother.

 Writing for The New York Times, in October 1969, music critic Robert Christgau wrote an unfavorable review in which he stated that the singer was not suited to the music style chosen and that "not only is Streisand's emotion wasted on material so monotonous, as it is also shown as an arbitrary exercise".

-Billboard wrote that the album tunes "were carefully selected" and shows Streisand "astonishing vocal capabilities" and also a honest message to the youth.
+Billboard wrote that the album tunes "were carefully selected" and shows Streisand "astonishing vocal capabilities" and also an honest message to the youth.